 Part 4.
 Description of Assets.
 Check as many boxes as apply.
 You may check just one box, or you may need to check all boxes.
-On this line describe any assets you listed as “Miscellaneous".
+On this line enter the location of the assets, if their location differs from the business address you entered earlier.
+On this next line describe any assets you listed as “Miscellaneous.”

-In general, Part 6 is where you’ll list your assets such as inventory, supplies, raw materials, work in process, and consigned goods.
-Part 7 is for your fixed assets.
-Notice that the first line in both Part 6 and Part 7 asks for a “Good Faith Estimate of Market Value”.
+In general, Part 7 is where you’ll list your assets such as inventory, raw materials, work in process, and supplies.
+Part 8 is for your fixed assets.
+Notice that both Part 7 and Part 8 asks for a “Good Faith Estimate of Market Value”.

 One of the easiest ways to estimate market value would be to use the guidelines published by HCAD called, Business Personal Property Value Calculation Guidelines.
 This is posted on our web site at www.hcad.org.

-An alternate method to estimating value is for you to provide "Original Cost".
+An alternate method to estimating value is for you to provide “Historical Cost When New.”
 You can refer to your accounting records or use original purchase orders and invoices.
-You can add in all costs for getting the asset up and running, such as freight and set-up costs.
+You can add in all costs for getting the assets up and running, such as freight and set-up costs.

 A rendition should include both fully depreciated assets on your books as well as any assets that were expensed for income tax purposes.
 Even if the asset has been depreciated, it could still sell for something and this is the amount you would use.

-I hope I have helped to clear up some of the mysteries about filing a rendition.
+I hope I have helped to clear up some of the mystery behind filing a rendition.
 For more information, please call (713) 957-7800 and ask for the Business Assistance Center.
 Thanks for watching!